VertisPro/termsearcher/Readme.md

+# termsearcher
-##termsearcher - searching for right term in a clinical setting
+## Searching for right term in a clinical setting

 This project is a quick hack to showcase a method for searching the right term in a healthcare codeset, subset or terminology.